9to9 Selfcare with Mimmi, Founder at By Van Der Crussen

 I mostly listen to conversations about big topics like humanity, consciousness, masculinity and femininity and all sorts of Science.
 There are four people I think are hosting interesting guests and present great deep conversations in their podcasts: Joe Rogan, Tim Ferriss, Sam Harris and Aubrey Marcus.
 The podcast that brings me the most instant happiness, inspiration and motivation though, is Power Ladies Podcast — of course!
 This is the podcast that inspired me to actually start this brand.
-So, I’m beyond happy to announce that the host of the podcast, Yrja Oftedahl, will be a part of my launch in May.
+So, I’m beyond happy to announce that the host of the podcast, Yrja Oftedahl, will be interviewing me on my launch in June.

 Thank you so much to Mimmi!

-Launch date of By Van Der Crussen is May 25th and will be open for everyone, so stay tuned at @byvandercrussen for location!
+Launch date of By Van Der Crussen is June 13th at Kulturhuset in Oslo and will be open for everyone, so stay tuned at @byvandercrussen for location!

 Interview by Evodie